 Whether you’re replacing your roofing, upgrading your siding, building a new deck or faux stone wall, an improvement project can be rewarding in many ways.
 However, according to according to the Remodeling Cost vs. Value Report (www.costvsvalue.com) report, many home remodeling projects do not recoup the homeowner’s initial investment.
 As a homeowner, this is not only bad news; it probably contradicts everything you have ever heard about improving your home.
 This trend however, does not always apply to all projects and building materials including products such as GenStone.

 According to the same report, a manufactured stone veneer project in the Rocky Mountain region scored the highest percentage in terms of recovered investment when compared to 18 other home improvement projects.
 Additionally, a faux stone project was ranked second among the national averages, behind only installing new insulation in your attic.
-In light of these facts, lets explore six ways you can improve your home’s exterior by helping you complete a variety of DIY home projects.
+In light of these facts, let’s explore six home renovation ideas you can use to improve your home’s exterior.

 Getting familiar with the texture, look and even durability of fake stone panels is important, but temporarily installing a GenStone panel is the best use of the sample.
 GenStone is specifically designed for do-it-yourselfers, but we recommend starting in a small area few people see to get a feel for the installation process.